 Plastic Shims and Packers - Playing an Important Role in the Building Industry

-What are plastic shims?
+What are shims?
+Understanding plastic packers and shims.

-What are plastic shims used for?
+Where are plastic shims used?

 This depends on your application.
 As an example, let us consider the installation of a window.
-Once the window is seated into its opening, you will place shims in any gaps between the window and the wall to level out and support the window.
+Once the window is seated into its opening, you can place shims in gaps between the window and the wall to level out and support the window.
 A mallet is used to gently tap the shim into place and then a level to check that the window is plumb.

 If one shim is not thick enough for the required adjustment, tap another shim next to or on top of the first one, but face it the opposite way.
 Once the window is plumb and level, drive a nail or screw from the casing, directly through the shims and into the framing to secure it.
 Job well done.